Spanish Intermediate One (FLS2230)

 - 7. Make progress through developing skills of self-study and application and develop an awareness of and sensitivity to a foreign culture.

 The module provides a systematic approach to acquiring essential grammar structures in a communicative context and in accordance with the skills of listening, speaking, reading and writing.
-It covers the following grammar / topics:
+It is likely to cover the following grammar / topics:

 - The world of work: job descriptions, applying for a job, writing a CV and letter of application.